 |Beginning balance||Annual return||Fees||Balance in 35 years|

-And that’s if your 401(k) has only $25,000 in it.
-Imagine how much you would stand to lose if you were more diligent about your retirement savings.
+And that’s if your 401(k) had only $25,000 in it.
+Imagine how much money you would stand to lose in fees if you were more diligent about saving for retirement.

-- Investment fees: This is the money you pay to have your money managed in an investment fund.
-These fees are listed on disclosure statements as percentages and often under the heading “expense ratio.”
+- Investment fees: These are fees you pay to have your money managed in an investment fund.
+These fees are listed on disclosure statements as a percentage that is often called an “expense ratio.”

-- Individual service fees: These final fees are the ones attached to specific transactions and services, such as fees for requesting a loan or reallocating your funds.
+- Individual service fees: These are fees attached to optional features offered by a 401(k) plan, such as fees for getting a 401(k) loan.

-While these fees can be thousands of dollars each year, you might never know it because you don’t pay them directly.
+While these fees can cost you thousands of dollars each year, you might never know it because you don’t pay them directly.
 Instead, they are pulled out of your 401(k) automatically.

 Without the pain of having to write a check to the investment firm for managing your account, it’s easy to miss the fact that fees can be a drain on your retirement savings.

 To stop the bleeding, you first need to assess the damage.
 Your 401(k) is required to provide an annual statement showing, among other things, the fees included in the plan.
-The statement gives help in comparing costs.
 Pull it out and take a look at what you’re paying.

-On average, American workers pay 1 percent of their retirement plan assets in fees, and workers invested in smaller plans pay even more — 1.32 percent in 2013, says the Center for American Progress.
+On average, American workers pay about 1 percent of their 401(k) plan assets in fees, including expense ratios and administrative fees, according to the Center for American Progress.
 But fees can be as low as 0.25 percent, depending on your plan and the investments you select.
-This graphic from the Center for American Progress shows at a glance the cost to workers of higher fees, including the need to spend more years on the job.

-- Invest in index accounts: Actively managed accounts have the highest fees, but Morningstar data show they often lag behind index funds in terms of performance.
-Invest your money in mutual funds tied to stock indexes, such as the S&P 500, to reduce your costs and maybe even increase your returns.
+- Invest in index funds: Actively managed mutual funds have higher fees than passively managed funds, aka index funds.
+Active funds also usually lag behind index funds in terms of performance.
+So invest your money in index funds tied to stock indexes, such as Standard & Poor’s 500, to reduce your costs and maybe even increase your returns.

-- Leave your money alone: Every time you transfer funds, you pay a fee.
+- Leave your money alone: When you transfer funds, you usually pay a fee.
 Pretend your 401(k) is a rotisserie chicken: Set it and forget it.
 Well, you don’t want to forget it completely, but you shouldn’t be switching funds every time the market hiccups either.

-- Talk to your employer: If you look through your plan prospectus and aren’t impressed with what you see, let your employer know.
+- Talk to your employer: If you look through your plan disclosures and aren’t impressed with what you see, let your employer know.
 Ask if they would consider changes that may open up new fund options.
 Gather a few of your co-workers to approach the human resources department together in order to make a stronger case for your proposal.
-The law requires plan fiduciaries (an employer, usually) to consider fees and expenses when choosing a plan and to operate the plan in the interest of employees.
-Learn more by calling a federal Employee Benefits Security Administration adviser at 1-866-444-3272.
+Under federal law, plan fiduciaries, who are usually employers, have an obligation to consider plan fees and operate plans in the interest of employees.

 Do you know how much your 401(k) is costing you?
-If not, go find your plan’s disclosure form right now.
-Let us know what you found out and what you did by posting a comment below or on our Facebook page.
+If not, go find your plan’s disclosures now.
+Let us know what you find out and what you did about it by posting a comment below or on our Facebook page.